RobertGollagher/Freeputer/README.md

 * updated Freelang compilers (flc and flx) and decompiler (fld)
 * appropriately updated fvmtest test suite

 Most of the above has already been successfully spiked.
-Please note that (due to other professional commitments) the expected release date for the alpha release of Freeputer&nbsp;1.1 has been pushed back further from mid-2016 to early 2017.
+Please note that (due to other personal and professional commitments) the expected release date for the alpha release of Freeputer&nbsp;1.1 has been pushed back further from mid-2016 to sometime in 2017.
+Rest assured that although progress may be very intermittent and very slow during 2017, the project most definitely has not been abandoned.
 In the meantime you can use [Freeputer&nbsp;1.0](archive/1.0); it is stable and fully functional.

 **Freeputer Lite** (aka **FVM Lite**) will standardize the size of small Freeputer&nbsp;1.1 instances, facilitating the virtualization and reuse of small software modules of standard size.
 FVM Lite will have 16&nbsp;KiB of FVM RAM, 16&nbsp;KiB of FVM ROM and stack depths of 256 elements each for data stack, software stack and return stack.
 This is in accordance with the Freeputer design philosophy: *modular not monolithic*.
 Comfortable hardware minimums are 32&nbsp;KiB RAM and 128&nbsp;KiB flash; at least 64&nbsp;KiB RAM is preferred for FVM virtualization entirely in RAM.
 Arduino Due and chipKIT Max32 are therefore good choices.
 Large applications will in future be *composed* of FVM Lite instances.